FoxKnight-io/FoxKnight/README.md

-- 👋 Hi, I’m @SportBetDAO
+- 👋 Hi, I’m @TrustBet
 - 👀 I’m interested in learning to code
 - 🌱 I’m currently learning from scratch!
 - 💞️ I’m looking to collaborate on DAO's
-- 📫 How to reach me admin@sportbetdao.com
+- 📫 How to reach me admin@trustbetonchain.com

 <!---
 SportBetDAO/SportBetDAO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.